dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T474: Segregation based on people's differences leads to divisiveness.
+### T474: Segregation by inherent characteristics is harmful and divisive.

 |Support|
 |---|